Cookie Butter Cinnamon Star Bread

 Cookie Butter Filling

-- 6 tbsp cookie butter
+- 6 Tablespoons cookie butter

-- 1 tsp cinnamon
+- 1 teaspoon cinnamon

 Instructions

 - Mix the warm milk, sugar, and yeast in the bowl of a stand mixer.
 Let it stand for 5-10 minutes, until foamy.
-Add the butter, vanilla, egg, and salt until well combined.
+Add the butter, vanilla, 1 egg, and salt until well combined.
 Then, mix in three cups of the flour until the dough starts to come together.

 - Using a dough hook (or your hands), knead for 5-7 minutes, until the dough is smooth and slightly sticky.
-It should be tacky but shouldn’t leave any dough on your hands.
-If it’s too sticky, add flour 2 Tbs. at a time until it’s the right consistency.
+It should be tacky but shouldn't leave any dough on your hands.
+If it's too sticky, add flour 2 Tablespoons at a time until it's the right consistency.
 You may need up to 3 1/2 cups of flour total.

 - Place the dough in an oiled bowl, and cover with a towel.
 Place the dough in a warm, draft-free spot and let it rise until doubled in size, about 45-60 minutes.